Strawberry Apple Panettone Cake

 Add oil and ricotta, mixing gently.

-Sift flour, baking powder, and salt; add them to the mixture gradually.
+Sift flour, baking powder, and salt; gradually add to the mixture.

 Incorporate finely chopped almonds.

-Finally, add the flavorings, apple cubes, and mix with a spatula.
+Finally, add the flavors, apple cubes, and mix with a spatula.

 Pour into the mold: